Have a question about tickets, passes, vendors or wristbands? This section holds the answer.Browse All Categories

 Early Entry Passes

-These tickets are only valid when presented in conjunction with a valid Weekend Ticket. they allow access to campsites on Wednesday, 21st August 2019 for people who want to set up camp early.
+These tickets are only valid when presented in conjunction with a valid Weekend Ticket, they allow access to the campsites from 2pm on Wednesday, 26th August 2020 for people who want to set up camp early.

 They are not valid for use in conjunction with Guest Tickets or Disabled Access Tickets as these campsites do not open until Thursday.